 Threats to off-highway vehicle (OHV) access typically take form in legislation passed by Congress or regulations issued by the BLM, U.S. Forest Service (USFS) and other federal and state agencies.
 The actions threaten recreational access, designate lands as “wilderness” (roadless) or “National Monuments,” or unnecessarily close lands to protect endangered species.
 Public land access issues are of keen interest to off-roaders and the SEMA-member companies that market products to those groups.
 SEMA supports land-use decisions that are reasonable and enjoy local community support and will continue to monitor and keep SAN members informed of restrictive legislative proposals.
 For additional information, please click on the following link: Off Roading

 Under the Antiquities Act, a law dating back more than 100 years, the President has the authority to declare public land with “historic or scientific interest” to be a National Monument.
 While a National Monument designation does not immediately close any roads, it prohibits new roads or trails for motorized vehicles and will require drafting of a new land management plan.
 Under this law, hundreds of millions of acres have been set aside over the decades leading many to question whether the footprints are larger than necessary.
 President Trump’s administration reviewed roughly 40 national monument designations dating back to 1996 to determine whether any should be rescinded, resized or modified.
-SEMA supports President Trump’s decision to take executive action to reduce the size of existing national monuments, including Bears Ears National Monument (reduced from 1.35 million-acres to 202,000 acres) and Grand Staircase-Escalante National Monument (reduced from 1.9-million-acres to just over 1 million acres) in Utah.
-SEMA also supports legislation that would require approval by the U.S. Congress and impacted state legislature in order to establish a National Monument.
+SEMA supports legislation that would require approval by the U.S. Congress and impacted state legislature in order to establish a National Monument.

 SEMA supports legislation to reopen the 75,000-acre Clear Creek National Recreation Area (NRA) in San Benito and Fresno counties California.
-The U.S. House of Representatives passed a bill in 2017 that would provide OHV access to over 240 miles of public trails closed in 2008 due to concerns surrounding exposure to asbestos.
+While the U.S. House of Representatives passed a bill in 2017 that would have provided OHV access to over 240 miles of public trails closed in 2008 due to concerns surrounding exposure to asbestos, the U.S. Senate failed to enact the bill in the 2017-2018 session of Congress.
 The California Off-Highway Motor Vehicle Recreation Commission ordered an independent risk assessment study and concluded that the land could be managed without exposing the public to unacceptable risks.

 Congressional Automotive Performance and Motorsports Caucus: